Vampeta: Club

 In 2007, he returned to Corinthians, signed a contract until the end of season.

-After being released by Corinthians, he signed a contract until mid-2008 with CA Juventus for 2008 Campeonato Paulista.
+After being released by Corinthians, he signed a contract until mid-2008 with Juventus da Mooca for 2008 Campeonato Paulista.

 International

 Vampeta made his international debut for Brazil in a friendly match against FR Yugoslavia on 23 September 1998.
 He then became a regular player for Brazil, being called up for the 1999 Copa América, 1999 FIFA Confederations Cup and 2001 FIFA Confederations Cup.
 He was also on Brazil's World Cup winning team in 2002, although he only made one substitute appearance during the competition.
-In total he made 39 appearances for Brazil between 1998 and 2002, scoring 2 goals.
+In total, he made 39 appearances for Brazil between 1998 and 2002, scoring two goals.

 Coaching career

-In February 2010, Vampeta was named as the new head coach of Nacional Atlético Clube.
+In February 2010, Vampeta was named as the new head coach of Nacional.

 Career statistics

 International goals

 Score and result list Brazil's goal tally first, score column indicates score after Vampeta goal.